-- 1. terms in equations, membership axioms, and rules are now metarepresented as we have already explained in Section 11.2.2; - 2. in the metarepresentation of modules and theories we follow a fixed order in introducing the different kinds of declarations for sorts, subsort relations, equations, etc., whereas in the user syntax there is considerable flexibility for introducing such different declarations in an interleaved and piecemeal way; - 3. there is no need for variable declarations-in fact, there is no syntax for metarepresenting them-and - 4. sets of identifiers-used in declarations of sorts-are metarepresented as sets of quoted identifiers built with an associative and commutative operator ;.
+- 1. terms in equations, membership axioms, and rules are now metarepresented as we have already explained in Section 17.2.2; - 2. in the metarepresentation of modules and theories we follow a fixed order in introducing the different kinds of declarations for sorts, subsort relations, equations, etc., whereas in the user syntax there is considerable flexibility for introducing such different declarations in an interleaved and piecemeal way; - 3. there is no need for variable declarations-in fact, there is no syntax for metarepresenting them-and - 4. sets of identifiers-used in declarations of sorts-are metarepresented as sets of quoted identifiers built with an associative and commutative operator ;.

-The syntax for the top-level operators metarepresenting functional and system modules and functional and system theories (just modules in general) is as follows, where Header means just an identifier in the case of non-parameterized modules or an identifier together with a list of parameter declarations in the case of a parameterized module.
+The syntax for the top-level operators metarepresenting modules and theories is as follows, where Header means just an identifier in the case of non-parameterized modules or an identifier together with a list of parameter declarations in the case of a parameterized module.

-'''

-sorts FModule SModule FTheory STheory Module .

-subsorts FModule < SModule < Module .

-subsorts FTheory < STheory < Module .

-sort Header .

-subsort Qid < Header .

-'''

-''' op {} : Qid ParameterDeclList -> Header [ctor] . op fmod_is_sorts.endfm : Header ImportList SortSet SubsortDeclSet OpDeclSet MembAxSet EquationSet -> FModule [ctor gather (& & & & & & & & )] . op mod_is_sorts.endm : Header ImportList SortSet SubsortDeclSet OpDeclSet MembAxSet EquationSet RuleSet -> SModule [ctor gather (& & & & & & & & )] . op fth_is_sorts.endfth : Qid ImportList SortSet SubsortDeclSet OpDeclSet MembAxSet EquationSet -> FTheory [ctor gather (& & & & & & & & )] . op th_is_sorts.endth : Qid ImportList SortSet SubsortDeclSet OpDeclSet MembAxSet EquationSet RuleSet -> STheory [ctor gather (& & & & & & & & )] . '''
+''' sorts FModule SModule StratModule FTheory STheory StratTheory Module . subsorts FModule < SModule < Module . subsorts FTheory < STheory < Module . subsorts StratModule StratTheory < Module . sort Header . subsort Qid < Header . op {} : Qid ParameterDeclList -> Header [ctor] . op fmod_is_sorts.endfm : Header ImportList SortSet SubsortDeclSet OpDeclSet MembAxSet EquationSet -> FModule [ctor gather (& & & & & & & )] . op mod_is_sorts.endm : Header ImportList SortSet SubsortDeclSet OpDeclSet MembAxSet EquationSet RuleSet -> SModule [ctor gather (& & & & & & & & ...)] . op smod_is_sorts.endsm : Header ImportList SortSet SubsortDeclSet OpDeclSet MembAxSet EquationSet RuleSet StratDeclSet StratDefSet -> StratModule op fth_is_sorts.endfth : Qid ImportList SortSet SubsortDeclSet OpDeclSet MembAxSet EquationSet -> FTheory [ctor gather (& & & & & & & )] . op th_is_sorts.endth : Qid ImportList SortSet SubsortDeclSet OpDeclSet MembAxSet EquationSet RuleSet -> STheory [ctor gather (& & & & & & & & & ...)] . op sth_is_sorts.endsth : Qid ImportList SortSet SubsortDeclSet OpDeclSet MembAxSet EquationSet RuleSet StratDeclSet StratDefSet -> StratTheory [ctor gather (& & & & & & & & & & & ...] . '''